microsoft/manageability-toolkits/README.md

 ```
 	.SYNOPSIS
 		The Core Monitoring Toolkit automates the deployment of an example set of log alerts to Azure Monitor Log Analytics.
 	.DESCRIPTION
 		The Core Monitoring Toolkit automates the deployment of an example set of log alerts to Azure Monitor Log Analytics.
 		The toolkit consists of configuration file containing log alert definitions and a script that deploys the alerts.
 	.Parameter SubscriptionID
 		Specifies the Azure Subscription ID for the workspace where the alerts will be created.
 	.Parameter WorkspaceName
-		Specifies the name for the workspace where the alerts will be created.
+		Specifies the name for the log analytics workspace where the alerts will be created.
 	.Parameter ResourceGroup
 		Specifies the resource group of the workspace where the alerts will be created.
 	.Parameter Location